Variegated Boston Fern foliage

 Elegant, finely-toothed, sword-shaped fronds that are variegated green and yellow-gold; a spectacular color groundcover for a woodland area; great in hanging baskets or containers, for indoors or out

-Variegated Boston Fern's attractive glossy ferny pinnately compound leaves remain green in color with showy gold variegation and tinges of buttery yellow throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Variegated Boston Fern's attractive glossy ferny pinnately compound leaves remain green in color with showy gold variegation and tinges of buttery yellow throughout the year on a plant with an arching habit of growth.

 Variegated Boston Fern is a dense herbaceous annual with a shapely form and gracefully arching foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.